davidcarbonis/brunel-nTuples/README.md

 All our marks left indelibly on it, if no other reason than that the next guy has no idea what we did.
 Needs documentation, cleaning and...
 I dunno, re-writing?

-Stuff that I know needs to be fixed before run2:

--getByLabels need to be changed to consumes

 Enjoy, future students.

 //////////////////////////////////